nmccarty/idris2-tutorial/src/Tutorial/Intro.md

 # Introduction

-Welcome to my Idris 2 tutorial.
-I'll try and treat as many aspects of the Idris 2 programming language as possible here.
-All `.md` files in here are literate Idris files: They consist of Markdown (hence the `.md` ending), which is being pretty printed by GitHub together with Idris code blocks, which can be type checked and built by the Idris compiler (more on this later).
-Note, however, that regular Idris source files use an `.idr` ending, and that you go with that file type unless you end up writing much more prose than code as I do at the moment.
-Later in this tutorial, you'll have to solve some exercises, the solutions of which can be found in the `src/Solutions` subfolder.
-There, I use regular `.idr` files.

-Before we begin, make sure to install the Idris compiler on your system.
-Throughout this tutorial, I assume you installed the *pack* package manager and setup a skeleton package as described [here](../Appendices/Install.md).
-It is certainly possible to follow along with just the Idris compiler installed by other means, but some adjustments will be necessary when starting REPL sessions or building executables.

-Every Idris source file should typically start with a module name plus some necessary imports, and this document is no exception:
+Many of the Markdown files [making up this book](https://github.com/idris-community/idris2-tutorial) (those with a `.md` file extension) are _literate_ Idris files, consisting of a mixture of Markdown and Idris code, and can be type checked and built just like regular code by the Idris compiler.
+You can identify a document as a literate Idris document if it contains a `module` declaration, like so:

 ```idris
 module Tutorial.Intro
 ```

-A module name consists of a list of identifiers separated by dots and must reflect the folder structure plus the module file's name.
+Even though this file (`src/Tutorial/Intro.md`) has no actual code in it, by including that `module` declaration, it qualifies as a literate Idris file.
+A module name consists of a list of identifiers separated by dots and must reflect the folder structure plus the module file's name, starting from the source directory.
+For instance, as this file's path, from the root of the `src` directory is `Tutorial/Intro.md`, it's module name _must_ be `Tutorial.Intro`.

+Before starting this book, make sure you have the Idris compiler installed on your computer.
+While it is technically possible to work through this book without it, we recommend that you have the _pack_ package manager installed and have a skeleton package setup as described in the [Getting Started with pack and Idris2](../Appendices/Install.md) appendix, as such a setup is assumed.

+Later in the book, you will encounter various exercises.
+The solutions to these exercises can be found as regular Idris files in the `src/Solutions` directory of the [git repository](https://github.com/idris-community/idris2-tutorial/tree/main/src/Solutions), or in syntax highlight form in the "Exercise Solutions" section at the bottom of the navigation sidebar.

 <!-- vi: filetype=idris2:syntax=markdown
 -->